 Standing on any asteroid in the belt, you would likely be unable to see any other asteroids, because of their distance.

 The asteroid belt lies between 2.2 and 3.2 astronomical units (AU) from our sun.
 One AU is the distance between the Earth and sun.
 So the width of the asteroid belt is roughly 1 AU, or 92 million miles (150 million km).

-What was thought to be a homogeneous belt is now known to be slightly more complicated.
-There are different and distinct zones within the main belt asteroids, especially at its peripheries, where astronomers now recognize the Hungaria group at the inner edge and the Cybele asteroids at the outer.
-Toward the middle of the belt there is the highly-inclined Phocaea family.
+What scientists once thought was a homogeneous belt they now know to be slightly more complicated.
+There are different and distinct zones within the main-belt asteroids.
+This is especially true at its edges, where astronomers now recognize the Hungaria group at the inner edge and the Cybele asteroids at the outer.
+Toward the middle of the belt there is the highly inclined Phocaea family.

 In addition, astronomers have established that the age of asteroids in the main belt also varies.
-They’ve now classified several asteroid groupings by their age including the Karin family, a group of about 90 main-belt asteroids that share an orbit and are thought to have come from a single object an estimated 5.7 million years ago.
-And there is the Veritas family, from an estimated 8.3 million years ago.
-A very recent group is the Datura family, dating from just 530,000 years ago from a collision.
+They’ve now classified several asteroid groupings by their age, including the Karin family, a group of about 90 main-belt asteroids that share an orbit and may have come from a single object some 5.7 million years ago.
+And there is the Veritas family, from about 8.3 million years ago.
+A very recent group is the Datura family, dating from a collision just 530,000 years ago.

-Bottom line: The asteroid belt is a region of our solar system – between the orbits of Mars and Jupiter – in which many small bodies orbit our sun.
+Bottom line: The asteroid belt is a region of our solar system – between the orbits of Mars and Jupiter – where many small bodies orbit our sun.